OpenRiak/riak_kv/docs/ObjectAPI.md

 Internally within Riak all three elements are binary identifiers,  With the Object HTTP API these elements are represented within the URL e.g. `/types/BucketType/buckets/Bucket/keys/Key`.
 Although it is possible to use non-URL-safe identifiers using the Protocol Buffer API, it is important not to do so - as any object using a non-URL safe identifier will not be accessible via the HTTP API, as there is no encoding of non-Alphanumeric identifier parts.

 The Bucket Type is used to describe the properties of the object.
 Properties are associated with a Bucket Type, and all Objects in the Buckets under that type will inherit those properties.
 The Bucket is a namespace, and a Bucket Type is allowed to have an arbitrary number of Buckets.
-A Bucket cannot be moved between Bucket Types, but it the properties of an individual Bucket may be changed to override that of the Bucket Type.
+A Bucket cannot be moved between Bucket Types, but the properties of an individual Bucket may be changed to override that of the Bucket Type.
 Keys are unique identifiers of an object within a Bucket.

 A Bucket Type cannot be used via the API until it has been created and activated, to do this see: